ARS923/launchpack/README.md

 ## Demo App

-I built [Your App Name] using Google AI Studio to demonstrate the flow.
+I built Banana Boat using Google AI Studio to demonstrate the flow.

 [Link to live app]
 [Link to demo video]